wp-plugins/clickdesk-live-support-chat-plugin/readme.txt

 **Description**

-ClickDesk for the first time in the industry **integrates live-chat and call directly into your IM** - you can conveniently take chats and answer calls on your IM on computer or mobile phone.
+ClickDesk for the first time in the industry **integrates live chat and voice chat directly into your IM** - you can conveniently take chats and answer calls on your IM on computer or mobile phone.
 Receive chats, calls and email ticket notifications on Google talk or Skype.

 Lite help desk allows you to manage all your emails and offline chats from a simple and quick ticketing interface.
 Optional Push2Call **has a browser phone** and provides local access number in more than 40 countries for your visitors to reach your business.
 Optional Help Desk allows you to manage all your customer emails easily.